openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 modifying the MODELS_DIR_PATH and TESSDATA_MODELS_SUBDIRECTORY job properties.
 Once set, the component will look for tessdata files in
 `[MODELS_DIR_PATH]/[TESSDATA_MODELS_SUBDIRECTORY]`.

+Please note that existing models will be cached by the component using the model's language and TESSDATA_MODELS_SUBDIRECTORY as the identifier.
+Updating TESSDATA_MODELS_SUBDIRECTORY in a subsequent job run will result in new language models placed into the cache.

 By default, the component will first check for models in the MODELS_DIR_PATH followed by the default tessdata path.
 Please ensure that any language models that run together are stored together in the same directory (i.e. while running "eng+bul", both eng.traineddata and bul.traineddata should be stored together in at least